What you need to know about test automation

 Manual testing

-If you are building a website or platform that is not subject to change, innovation or extensions, then automation offers no added value.
-For a website that is built only once, manual testing of functionalities is usually sufficient.
-Other aspects such as performance testing, load testing, stress testing and security testing belong to this strategy.
-For a qualitative delivery of the final product, it is important to pay attention to these as well.
+If you are building a website or application that is not subject to change, then automation offers no added value.
+For a website that is built only once, manual testing is often sufficient.
+For a qualitative delivery of the final product, it’s important that you also pay attention to performance and security.

 Test automation

 Test automation should be done in a thoughtful way.
 You must have the right strategy, considering parameters such as technology, scope, budget, extensibility, maintainability, user technicality, architecture, … If not, budgets are used unnecessary and the goal is missed.
-All of this results in frustrations.
-Mainly at the service layer (API), there is usually a high ROI.
+Especially at the service layer (API), there is usually a high ROI.

 We have noticed that automation is being used more often in recent years.
 In addition, it has already proven its worth on several occasions.
 Organizations that use it in the right way can no longer go without it.